partition of bengal

 What was the main motive behind the partition of Bengal?

-The division of Bengal was actually done for two reasons: to quell the influence of extreme Bengali nationalists and to undermine the nationalist activities. to weaken Bengal, the epicenter of Indian nationalism, and create religious divisions between Muslims and Hindus.
+The division of Bengal was done for two reasons: to quell the influence of extreme Bengali nationalists and to undermine nationalist activities; to weaken Bengal, the epicenter of Indian nationalism; and to create religious divisions between Muslims and Hindus.

 Who opposed the partition of Bengal in 1905?

-Bengali nationalists and the Indian National Congress were against the division.
-Bengali citizens from a variety of backgrounds, including zamindars, merchants, attorneys, students, and women, rebelled against the division of their province.
+Bengali nationalists and the Indian National Congress opposed the division.
+Bengali citizens from various backgrounds, including zamindars, merchants, attorneys, students, and women, rebelled against the division of their province.

 Who cancelled the partition of Bengal?

-The partition of Bengal was cancelled by Lord Hardinge, the British ruler of India, in 1911.
-This was done because many people in Bengal protested against the division and wanted the region to be united again.
+Lord Hardinge, the British ruler of India, canceled the partition of Bengal in 1911.
+Many people in Bengal protested the division and wanted the region to be united again.

 Authored by, Amay Mathur | Senior Editor